Seronari/TirePressureTracker/IMAGE_SETUP_INSTRUCTIONS.md

 ## 2. Add Your Images
 Place your images in the folder with these exact names:

+- `logo.png` - Your company logo for the header (transparent background recommended)
 - `hero-bg.jpg` - Background image for the main hero section
 - `about-section.jpg` - Image for the About Us section
 - `universal-sensors.jpg` - Image for Universal TPMS Sensors product